swiftlang/swift/docs/SIL.rst

 A direct parameter or result of trivial type must always be unowned.

 An owned direct parameter or result is transferred to the recipient, which becomes responsible for destroying the value.
+This means that the value is passed at +1.

 An unowned direct parameter or result is instantaneously valid at the point of transfer.
 The recipient does not need to worry about race